pawaters/dating-app/README.md

 # dating app #

 This a web app created to replicate the functionalities of Tinder, from scratch, for learning purposes and for showing our skills.
-The main limitation is that we could not use ORM, Validators nor User Accounts manager - which we all did manually.

 **LIVE ONLINE SOON**